RenderKit/openvkl/doc/api.md

 Device initialization and shutdown
 ----------------------------------

-To use the API, one of the implemented backends must be loaded.
-Currently the only one that exists is the CPU device.
-To load the module that implements the CPU device:
+To use the API, one of the implemented backends must be linked at compile time.

-    vklLoadModule("cpu_device");
+Currently both a CPU and GPU device are available.
+To link the CPU device within CMake, use for example:

+    target_link_libraries(myApp PRIVATE openvkl openvkl_module_cpu_device)

+The application code must then first initialize Open VKL:

+    vklInit();

 The device then needs to be instantiated: